knpuniversity/easyadminbundle/knpu/dql-filtering.md

-# DQL Filtering
+# DQL Filtering & Sorting

-The last cool thing about the list view and search view is all about sorting and DQL filtering.
-So obviously, as you probably noticed, when you click one of the genuses, it automatically sorts by ID, but the cool thing is you can sort by any field out of the box.
-Then when you go back to genuses, it filters by ID.
-So obviously, that's something that we can change.
-And you can probably almost guess how.
-We're going to go under genus, we're gonna go under list, and then we're going to add sort name.
-So that is the new default way to sort things.

-Easy enough.
-You can actually get a little fancier with this.
-For example, genus notes.
-Let's say that we actually want to sort by the genuses name, which is a related entity.
-You can do that.
-Again, under genus note, under list, we'll say sort, and this time we'll actually control the direction as well, we'll stay genus.name and we'll sort ascending.
-So we want to basically sort by the genus property.name, so it's property and we'll sort ascending.
-So if we go back to the genus note section, now you can see it's sorting by that field, which is pretty freaking cool.
-That only works one level deep, genus.name, you can't reach across multiple entities.
+What else could we *possibly* configure with the list view?
+How about sorting, or *filtering* list via DQL.
+OoooOOooo.

+## Configuring Sort

+First, sorting... which we get for free.
+Already, the genuses are sorted by id, but we can click any column to sort by that.
+But this isn't sticky: when you come back to the genus list page, it's back to filtering by id.

+Sorting by *name* would be a bit more awesome.
+And you can probably *guess* what the config looks like to do this.
+Under `Genus` and `list`, add `sort: name`.
+This is the *new* default field for sorting.

+## Sorting via Relations

+Oh, but we can get fancier.
+Under `GenusNote`, what if I told you I wanted to sort by the name of the `Genus` it's related to?
+Yea, that would mean sorting *across* a relation.
+But that's *totally* possible: `sort: ['genus.name', 'ASC']`.
+This also controls the direction.
+It sorts descending by default.

+Try it!
+Nice!
+This works... just don't get *too* confident and try to do this across *multiple* relationships... that's not going to work.

+## Disabling Sort Fields

+The ability to sort via *any* field with no setup is great!
+Though... sometimes it doesn't make sense - like with the "User avatar" field.
+To tighten things up, you can disable sorting.
+Find that field's `list` config and add a new option at the end: `sortable: false`.

+And... gone!

+## DQL Filtering

+Ok, let's turn to something fun: DQL filtering.
+Like, what if we want to *hide* some genuses entirely from the list and search page?

+But first, so far, it *seems* like we're limited to one entity section per entity.
+That's a lie!
+Let me show you: add a new section under `entities` called `GenusHorde` - I just made that up.
+Below, set its class to `AppBundle\Entity\Genus`.

-Now of course, bundle tries to allow you to sort by every field, user avatar probably doesn't make sense, so you can also disable it on a field by field basis.
-So at the end, we can go to our configuration and say sort of all false.
-All right.
-Easy enough.
-Let's talk about DQL filtering.
-Now first thing is, so far, it looks like you're limited to one entity section per entity.
-But that's actually not true.
-For example, I'm going to create a new section down here called genus hoard.
-You see, we're going to set it's class to an app bundle/entity/genus, same as above.
-You see, some of the scientists are worried about some of the genuses becoming too large, and posing a threat to humanity.
-So they want a new genus hoard section where they can keep track of all the genuses that have a lot of species in them.
-It's scary stuff, so we'll add a label of hoard of genuses.
-Then we'll add a scary icon, which by the way, you can do on a Mac by holding control command space bar and we'll add our scary guy right there.
+You see, some scientists are worried that certain genuses are becoming too large... and threaten the survival of mankind.
+They want a new `GenusHorde` section where they can keep track of all of the genuses that have a lot of species.
+It's scary stuff, so we'll add a label: `HORDE of Genuses` with a scary icon.

-So that has nothing to do with filtering, it's just a cool thing you can do.
-All of a sudden, we have a new section called hoard of genuses, which is actually a list of genuses.
-Of course, this is still showing everything not very scary, so we want to filter this, only show some genuses.
-So now we can start customizing the list view just for this section.
-I'll say list, we use a new option call DQL filter, which is pretty awesome.
-In here, we're going to pretend like we're building a query in doctrine, and we can say things like entity.species count is greater than or equal to 50,000.
-The rule obviously inside this is that you're alias for your entity will always be called entity.
-Then we refresh our ten results go to about seven results.
-Cool.

-And just have a DQ opp, you can get more complicated than this.
-We can also say and entity.is published equals true.
-And now things are truly scary.
-It's really focused, we'll start by species count and we'll add help message, run for your life.
-And we need a couple more scary icons, I think down here.
-Perfect.
-So our seven options are now going to go a little lower to just these three options, with the most species counts that are published.
-Whew.
-As mentioned earlier, search shares a lot of things from list, so if we search for eo right now, you actually see it matches two of those three entities.
-Because it is actually inheriting the DQL filter from list.
-If you want to change that, like for example, we want to show also published entities when we're searching, that's fine.
-Go under list, set the DQL filter, and we'll just do the same DQL filter without the species count part, or is is published part, refresh and we got five.
+***TIP
+Fun fact!
+You can press `control+command+space` to open up the icon menu on a Mac.
+***

+And all of a sudden... ah!
+We have a new "Horde of Genuses" section!
+Run!!!

+Of course, this still shows *all* genuses.
+I want to filter this to *only* list genuses that have a *lot* of species.
+Start by adding a `list` key and a new, awe-inspiring option: `dql_filter`.
+For the value, pretend that you're building a query in Doctrine.
+So, `entity.speciedCount >= 50000`.
+The alias will *always* be `entity`.

+Try it!
+Ten down to... only 7 menacing genuses!

+And just like any query, you can get more complex.
+How about: `AND entity.isPublished = true`.
+And to *really* focus on the genuses that are certain to overtake humanity, sort it by `speciesCount` and give the section a helpful message: `Run for your life!!!` Add scary icons for emphasis.

+Ok... refresh!
+Ah... now only *three* genuses are threatening mankind.

+Oh, and search automatically re-uses the `dql_filter` from list: these are 2 results from the possible 3.
+And like always, you can override this.
+Under `search`, set the `dql_filter` to the same value, but without the `isPublished` check.

+Try that.
+Boom!
+3 more genuses that - when published - will spell certain doom for all.

+Next!
+We'll save humanity by learning how to override the many templates that EasyAdminBundle uses.